ENVIRONMENT

 Environment, in general, surroundings of an object or the natural environment, all living creatures occurring naturally on earth or a region of that, which comprises interaction: climate, nature, water.
 Coal, natural gas or oil for electricity, heating or transportation produces pollution (CO2) in the atmosphere.
 These daily emissions is the carbon footprint.

-science have unleashed remarkable powers, yet these very powers as presently wielded threaten to undermine the very future of our planet.
+Today we face myriad challenges.
+Unprecedented material and technological achievements co-exist with unconscionable and in some cases increasing poverty, inequality and injustice.
+Advances in science have unleashed remarkable powers, yet these very powers as presently wielded threaten to undermine the very future of our planet.
 Rapidly prosperity itself has become a source of instability and destruction when wantonly pursued without organizational safeguards for our collective well-being.
-No longer able to afford the luxury
+No longer able to afford the luxury of competition and strife based primarily on national, ethnic or religious interests and prejudices, we need urgently to acquire the knowledge and fashion the institutions required for free, fair and effective global governance rising expectations have increased frustrations and tensions that threaten the fabric of global society.

 The world is in need of guiding ideas, a vision, to more effectively direct our intellectual, moral and scientific capabilities for world peace, global security, human dignity and social justice says a papers series of the south-east European Division of the World Academy of Art and Science (SEED-WAAS).